LogCraftIO/logcraft-cli-plugins/README.md

-# logcraft-cli-plugins
+# LogCraft CLI plugins mono-repository

-Plugins for LogCraft CLI
+This repository contains plugins for LogCraft CLI

+Pull/merge requests are welcome and encouraged!